Old Hickory Lake - Lock 5 Refuge

 North Dickerson Chapel Rd access- Lat-Long: 36.30789, -86.23384

 South Dickerson Chapel Rd access- Lat-Long: 36.30298, -86.23336

 Seasonality: Refuge is closed to all trespass from 15 November through the last day of February.

-Site Description: Consists of tree-lined river and creek banks with cultivated fields that are subject to flooding in the winter.
+Site Description: Consists of a tree-lined river and creek banks with cultivated fields that are subject to flooding in the winter.
+Hunting is allowed.

 Gravel roads for driving and walking are available at these locations.

 Wildlife to Watch: Waterfowl are abundant in winter with Mallards being the most common species.
 Mid-winter counts average >2000 individuals annually.

 American Coots are also very common in the area.